-- Share knowledge/resources in an ongoing and timely manner so that older adults leaving jail have access to the information and essential services available via the AAA, ADRC and other aging network providers (2026-2027). - Engage with local nonprofits, senior focal points, ADRC, advocacy groups that can provide support and resources for older adults leaving jail (2026-2027). - Collaborate and distribute resource guides for jail staff, service providers and community supervision agents that include information on available services, referral processes, and best practices for supporting older adults reentering the community (2026-2027).
+- Share knowledge/resources in an ongoing and timely manner so that older adults leaving jail have access to the information and essential services available via the AAA, ADRC and other aging network providers (2026-2027). - Engage with local nonprofits, senior focal points, ADRC, advocacy groups that can provide support and resources for older adults leaving jail (2026-2027). - Collaborate and distribute resource guides for both jail staff and service providers that include information on available services, referral processes, and best practices for supporting older adults reentering the community (2026-2027).